-- Providing financial relief/assistance for special need-based programs; and
+- Provides financial assistance for special projects, programs and issues

-The Foundation is a not-for-profit corporation organized and operated exclusively for charitable, scientific or educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986.
+The HIMSS Foundation is an Illinois not-for-profit corporation organized and operated exclusively for charitable, scientific or educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986.

 Institute for e-Health Policy

 The Institute for e-Health Policy sponsors internships and externships for upper-level college and post-graduate students across the globe.
 Alumni include emerging clinician, healthcare management and public health leaders.
 The institute is also the premier organization providing non-partisan education in Washington, DC for members of Congress, the administration and industry leaders.

 TIGER (Technology Informatics Guiding Education Reform) is a grassroots initiative focused on improving informatics education for nursing professionals, fostering interprofessional community and global workforce development.
 TIGER seeks to maximize the integration of technology and informatics into seamless practice, education and research resource development, and provides curriculum and staff development tools and resources to academics, students and clinical educators.